 The surgery accepts that some patients like to remain with their preferred GP, whereas some patients like to see a same sex doctor for personal issues or it may be that they just feel it is easier for them to speak with a particular doctor.
 None of the doctors mind patients seeing other doctors in fact the doctors would rather the patients feel most 'at ease' as possible.
 The allocation of your ‘preferred GP’ will be dependent on the current list sizes of the individual GP.

 Every effort will be made to allocate patients to the GP of their choice.
 However, this may not always be possible.
 We would ask you to see the same doctor however wherever possible for each episode of treatment.
 This helps us to help you.

 If you do not have a medical card you will need to complete a registration form (GMS1).
 We also ask patients to complete a health questionnaire which will provide useful information whilst we wait for your medical records to arrive from your previous doctor.
 Please see the "Registering" page above to obtain electronic copies of the two forms.
 Alternatively please come in and ask our Reception staff for the forms.

 Both the NHS Registration form and the Surgery Registration form need to be filled in and handed in to reception.

-If you wish to register as a new Patient at West Bar Surgery you need to come in to the surgery before 17:00pm.
+Patients who wish to register at West Bar are welcome to come to the surgery between

 All new patients are offered a health check with a member of the health care team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.